nvhoanganh/demotron-anthony/README.md

-# Create your own New Relic Demo environment on Kubernetes cluster
+# Create your own New Relic Demo environment on a Kubernetes cluster

 -   This tutorial will walk you through the process on how you can fully observe a complex, multi-language microservice based E-Commerce application running in a Kubernetes cluster using [https://pixielabs.ai](https://pixielabs.ai) and New Relic
 -   This walkthought will cover the following features of New Relic One Platform:
     -   Create new Kubernetes cluster using either Azure AKS or AWS EKS
-    -   Deploy a full blown E-Commerce kubernetes application to your cluster
+    -   Deploy a Microservice E-Commerce Kubernetes application to your cluster
     -   Start observing your kubernetes application with Pixie without instrumentation
     -   Enable Distributed Tracing with New Relic APM
     -   Monitor Real User Experience using Browser Monitoring